Teaching Composition and the Technics of Virtuality:

 Rita S. Nezami, PhD, Senior Lecturer, Program in Writing and Rhetoric

 Cynthia Haynes is Director of Rhetorics, Communication, and Information Design Ph.D. program and Professor of English at Clemson University.
-Rita Nezami is Senior Lecturer in the Program in Writing and Rhetoric at SUNY-Stony Brook; Jeffrey Green is adjunct assistant professor in the English and Humanities Department at SUNY-Farmingdale.
+Rita Nezami is Senior Lecturer in the College of Arts and Sciences Program in Writing and Rhetoric; Jeffrey Green is adjunct assistant professor in the English and Humanities Department at SUNY-Farmingdale.

 Rita Nezami: I taught remotely for the first time last Spring and loved it.
 I had to rethink my relationship with the virtual as a space for serious teaching and thinking.
 In particular, I was taken aback by the intimacy I felt with students.
 No one sat on the back row or drowsed.
 What do you make of this irony of pedagogical intimacy not in spite of physical distancing, but because of the technics of virtuality?